Who is the program for?

 Children who may have delays will be screened in language, motor, concepts, adaptive self-help, and social-emotional developmental areas to determine if further evaluation is warranted to determine their need for special education services.

-Contact Tory Gatemen, Administrative Assistant in Student Services, at (206)463-8528 to make an appointment for screening of children between three and five years of age who may have suspected developmental delays.
+Contact Tory Gateman, Administrative Assistant for Student Services, at (206) 463-8528 to make an appointment for screening of children between three and five years of age who may have suspected developmental delays.